Army Clothing Record: What You Need to Know About Your Gear

 Look for the “My Clothing Record” link under military resources.

-If you can’t find it, ask your unit’s admin staff for help.
+If you can’t locate it, ask your unit’s admin staff for assistance.

 Proper Handling of OCIE

-OCIE (Organizational Clothing and Individual Equipment) is a vital part of your gear.
+Organizational Clothing and Individual Equipment (OCIE) is crucial to your gear.

 Treat it with care.

-Clean and maintain your items regularly to extend their lifespan.
+Regularly clean and maintain your items to prolong their lifespan.

 Keep track of all your issued OCIE.

-Use a checklist or take photos to remember what you have.
+Use a checklist or take photos to remember what you have, which will assist during inventories and gear turn-ins.

-If something gets damaged or lost, report it immediately.
+If an item becomes damaged or lost, report it without delay.

-Use a cool, dry place to prevent mold and mildew.
+Place items in a cool, dry location to prevent mold and mildew, avoiding prolonged exposure to direct sunlight.

 Location-Based Considerations for Army Clothing